Hibiscus tiliaceus rubra Cottonwood

 Share this product

-About Hibiscus tiliaceus rubra Cottonwood
+About Your New Hibiscus tiliaceus rubra Cottonwood

 Hibiscus tiliaceus ‘Rubra’ is a fast-growing, evergreen Australian native shrub or small tree, widely recognised for its broad, heart-shaped burgundy foliage and tropical appearance.
 It produces large, yellow hibiscus-like flowers, which fade through orange to red, offering striking contrast against the deep foliage.
 The flowering period typically extends from spring through to late summer, adding reliable seasonal interest.